kolosovpetro/IdentitiesInRascalTriangle/README.md

 revealing a connection between Vandermonde convolution and iterated Rascal numbers.
 We also provide new identities in terms of finite differences of iterated Rascal numbers and Binomial coefficients.
 Apart that, the manuscript provides a proof of the row sums conjecture in iterated Rascal triangles.
-Also, we establish and explore a connection between iterated Rascal triangles and $(1,q)$-Binomial coefficients.
+Also, we establish and explore a connection between iterated Rascal triangles and $(1,q)$-Binomial coefficients, showing related OEIS sequences.
 All result can be validated through the supplementary Mathematica programs.

 ## Build and run in Intellij IDEA